canada-nyc/django-dumper/README.rst

 Usage
 -----
-To invalidate certain paths on a model save, register that model using ``dumper.site.register``.
+To invalidate certain paths on a model save and delete, register that model using ``dumper.register``.
+It will invalidate every path returned by the ``dependent_paths`` method.

 .. code-block:: python